ashfurrow/blog/source/blog/2011-12-04-solar-system-simulator-update.markdown

 date: 2011-12-04 00:00
 ---

 I've just [submitted an update](http://twitter.com/#!/ashfurrow/status/143108457879453697) to my iOS app, the [Solar System Simulator](http://itunes.apple.com/us/app/solar-system-simulation/id407799974?mt=8&ls=1).
 This update addresses a few minor issues (very minor - the last update was from March) as well as adding additional languages.
-Specifically, the app now supports English, German, Russian, Portuguese, Spanish, and Japanese.<!--more-->Finding translators for localizing the app turned out to be the easy part.
+Specifically, the app now supports English, German, Russian, Portuguese, Spanish, and Japanese.

+Finding translators for localizing the app turned out to be the easy part.
 I asked around on twitter and (with some retweet love - thank you all so much!), I got the following fabulous translators:

 - Carlos M.
 - [Vasco](https://twitter.com/#!/va5co)